Lyubomir

 Lyubomir, also transliterated as Lyubomyr, Liubomyr and Lubomyr, is a Slavic masculine given name.
-It is composed of the Slavic elements lyub ("love, to like") and mir ("peace"), both common in Slavic dithematic names, and thus means "peace lover" or "one who loves peace".
+It is composed of the Slavic elements lyub ("love, to like") and mir ("peace" or "world"), both common in Slavic dithematic names.
+Thus, the name has two meanings.
+The first, and more common, is "peace lover".
+The second is "someone who is beloved by the world".

 The transliteration Lyubomir is used in Bulgarian, the transliterations Lyubomyr, Liubomyr and Lubomyr are used in Ukrainian.
-The name is equivalent to the Czech and Slovak name Lubomír and the Serbo-Croatian name Ljubomir.
+The name is equivalent to the Czech and Slovak name Lubomír and the Croatian and Serbian name Ljubomir.